Tools4everBV/HelloID-Conn-SA-Full-Teams-RemoveChannel/README.md

 <!-- Description -->
 ## Description
-This HelloID Service Automation Delegated Form provides can delete a Channel of a Microsoft Teams Team
+This HelloID Service Automation Delegated Form can delete a Channel of a Microsoft Teams Team

 <!-- Requirements -->
 ## Requirements